Clay Matvick

-Clay Matvick (born August 12, 1973 in Saint Cloud, Minnesota) is an American sportscaster, who works primarily as a play-by-play announcer for ABC and the ESPN networks.
+Clay Matvick is an American sportscaster, who works primarily as a play-by-play announcer for ABC and the ESPN networks.

-Background
+Biography

-Matvick graduated from Princeton High School in 1991.
+Born in Saint Cloud, Minnesota, Matvick graduated from Princeton High School in 1991.
 He received a degree in mass communications from St. Cloud State University in 1996.

-Career

 Matvick began his broadcasting career in 1990 in his hometown of Princeton, Minnesota, at WQPM (now BOB 106).
 He worked as a weekend sports anchor from 1990 to 1999 at various stations in Minnesota, KDLT in South Dakota and KMTV in Nebraska.

-In 1999, he was hired as a presenter for CNN Sports Illustrated in Atlanta, working there until 2001.
+In 1999, Matvick was hired as a presenter for CNN Sports Illustrated in Atlanta, working there until 2001.

-After leaving CNNSI, he worked for Fox Sports Net North in Minneapolis from 2001 to 2005.
+After leaving CNNSI, Matvick worked for Fox Sports Net North in Minneapolis from 2001 to 2005.

-In 2004, he began play-by-play for the Minnesota Boys High School Hockey Tournament.
+In 2004, Matvick began play-by-play for the Minnesota Boys High School Hockey Tournament.

 In 2006, Matvick joined ESPN, handling play-by-play of college football, college basketball, hockey, baseball, softball, and the Little League World Series.

-Recognition

-Awards and nominations

 Matvick has won three Upper Midwest regional Emmy awards for his work covering the Minnesota Boys High School Hockey Tournament for KSTC-TV, in 2006, 2007, and 2008.

-Personal life

-He and his wife Lindsay live in Minnesota.
+Matvick and his wife Lindsay live in Minnesota.